 Cyprus gained independence from the United Kingdom in 1960.
 The island has been divided since 1974 when, following a military coup, Turkey invaded the north.
-Whilst now peaceful, a symbolic UN peacekeeping force still controls the buffer zone between the north and south.
+Whilst now peaceful, a symbolic UN peacekeeping force still controls the buffer zone between the north and south although new peace talks in 2017 seem to promise a resolution.

 Tourism is a huge industry on Cyprus.
 It offers an average of 340 days of sunshine a year, beautiful beaches and archaeological sites, all of which attract around 2 million tourists each year.